dsilverberg95/dynamic_tuna/README.md

 ## Basic Usage

-Here's a minimalist example to demonstrate the library's essential syntax.
+Below is an example to demonstrate the library's essential syntax.
 For information on defining a trial's search space, see https://optuna.readthedocs.io/en/stable/reference/generated/optuna.trial.Trial.html#optuna.trial.Trial:

 ```python
 import optuna